Line trap

 A line trap, also known as wave trap, or high-frequency stopper, is a maintenance-free parallel resonant circuit, mounted inline on high-voltage (HV) AC transmission power lines to prevent the transmission of high frequency (40 kHz to 1000 kHz) carrier signals of power line communication to unwanted destinations.
 Line traps are cylinder-like structures connected in series with HV transmission lines.
-A line trap is also called a wave trap.

 The line trap acts as a barrier or filter to prevent signal losses.
 The inductive reactance of the line trap presents a high reactance to high-frequency signals but a low reactance to mains frequency.
 This prevents carrier signals from being dissipated in the substation or in a tap line or branch of the main transmission path and grounds in the case of anything happening outside of the carrier transmission path.
 The line trap is also used to attenuate the shunting effects of high-voltage lines.